chai-ji/github-backup/README.md

-# github backups
+# Github Backup Scripts

-Backup your repos from GitHub
+Scripts to help you backup your repos from GitHub.

+## Requirements

+Install dependencies and log in with a PAT from GitHub

 ```bash
 brew install jq gh